cosmos/sdk-tutorials/tutorials/5-docker-intro/index.md

 bash: curl: command not found
 ```

-This means that you need to pick your image carefully and even sometimes you will also have to install the tools you need.
+This means that you need to pick your image carefully, and even then sometimes you will also have to install the tools you need.
 Exit with a regular `exit`.

 ### Your own image